Urbana-Champaign Crochet Coral Reef at the Siebel Center for Design September 23- Dec 16, 2021

-September 23, 4:00pm Margaret Wertheim Public Lecture.
-The co-creator of the original crochet coral reef will give a lecture about the intersection between coral, art, math, and science at the Spurlock Museum’s Knight Auditorium on the University of Illinois Campus.
+September 23, 2021 Margaret Wertheim Public Lecture.
+The co-creator of the original crochet coral reef gave a lecture about the intersection between coral, art, math, and science at the Spurlock Museum’s Knight Auditorium on the University of Illinois Campus.

 June 2021.
 We are proud to announce that we are recipients of an Urbana Public Arts Grant.
 This grant will allow us to extend some workshops and pop-up exhibits into the Urbana community